ashbb/code_review/md/00101_Riddles_in_Shoes.md

 + Click a button to show a riddle at random.

 	Line 40.
 Here we use the `button` method with a block.
-When you click the button, it executes the codewithin the block.
+When you click the button, it executes the code within the block.
 This block consists of 5 lines, of which only the `set_riddle` is needed for this step of the exercise.

 + A more detailed explanation of the `set_riddle` method.